sunderedsystems/sunderedcore/README.md

   Every action — from spells and attacks to counters and movement — draws from the same unified resource: Source.
 There’s no separate economy for bonus actions, reactions, or spell slots.

 - **Convert Anything.
 Trade Everything.**
-  Source, movement, and even hit points are interchangeable.
+  Source and Movement are interchangeable.
 Burn what you have to get what you need.

 - **No Passive Turns.**
   Every player can counter, block, or redirect — even when it’s not their initiative.